niranjan7/DevOps_Tools_Insallation/Maven_Setup.md

-This guide walks you through installing **Apache Maven 3.9.10** on a **Red Hat Linux EC2 instance**, including Java installation, Maven setup, and environment configuration.
+This guide walks you through installing **Apache Maven 3.9.10** on a **Amazon Linux EC2 instance**, including Java installation, Maven setup, and environment configuration.

 ---